Agroecology in Niger

 Aims

 The project aims to improve food security and resilience to climate change by empowering and building the capacities of farming families.
-To achieve this, the project focuses on agroecology training in agro-pastoral production, rainy season market gardening, the use of meteorological data, the production and use of farmer seeds, environmental preservation and conservation, the prevention and fight against malnutrition in children, functional literacy and income-generating activities.
+To achieve this, the project focuses on:

-The project is partly funded by the SDC.
+The project is partly funded by the Swiss Agency for Development and Cooperation (SDC).

 Agroecology, the solution of choice

-Not all seasons are so catastrophic, but development projects in the communes supported by SWISSAID have to take into account an ever-changing climatic context.
-This is the aim of a new project in the commune of Fabidji, which relies primarily on agroecology to boost food security.
-By growing quality seeds adapted to local conditions and using natural fertilizers, crops become more resistant and farmers are no longer dependent on market costs.
+SWISSAID’s projects always consider the changing climate.
+In Fabidji, agroecology is the chosen approach to strengthen food security.
+By growing quality seeds adapted to local conditions and using natural fertilizers, crops become more resistant and farmers increase their crop resilience and reduce their dependence on market prices.
 375 farmers attend practical training courses on soil fertilization and crop health.
-Trainees then share their knowledge with other farmers in their village.
+These trained farmers go on to share their knowledge within their communities.

 Your donation changes lives